hindman/optopus/misc/plan.md

 - Handle --opt=val.

+- Constructors should support dict-based configuration.
+Parser does, but not FormatterConfig and Section.

+- help_text(): usage section: when wrapping, keep options together with their option args.

 - Wildcards mode: allow user to specify pos/opt/both/True.

+- nargs and ntimes: support regex-style quantifiers, both in specs and in the generated USAGE help-text.

+- Negatable options: `--smart-case` and `--no-smart-case`.

 - API thematic configuration.

 - Help text customization.

+- Support allow_abbreviation boolean.

+- Option customization: eg, the regex to identify long opt, short opt, etc.

 - Better exception strategy.